Kom i gang

 Source: Epic Research, July 1, 2025

-The operational lesson is broader than portals.
-People show up more reliably when they can manage the appointment without friction.
-If the confirmation path is locked inside a forgotten password, a no-reply SMS, or a voicemail queue, the reminder has done only half the job.
+The operational takeaway is broader than portals.
+People show up more often when confirming or changing an appointment is easy.
+If the only path is voicemail, a no-reply text, or an unmonitored inbox, the reminder did half the job.

 Newsletter

-Short templates for confirmations, reschedules, missed-visit follow-up, and phone scripts based on current appointment data.
+Receive concise templates for confirmations, reschedules, and missed-appointment follow-up based on current phone and attendance data.

 What should an appointment confirmation call say?

-An appointment confirmation call should be short, specific, and action-based.
-It should confirm the appointment, check one likely blocker, and offer a simple way to reschedule.
-Avoid vague questions like "Are you coming?"
+An appointment confirmation call should confirm the appointment, remove one likely blocker, and offer a fast reschedule path.
+Short calls convert better than vague or defensive scripts.

-How do you calculate the impact of missed appointments?
+How do you calculate the cost of appointment no-shows?

 Revenue impact

-Use your weekly missed slots, expected rebooking rate, and average appointment value to estimate avoidable empty-calendar impact.
+Use missed appointments per week, expected attendance, and average appointment value to estimate how much empty calendar time costs.

 $750